exakat/php-dictionary/dictionary/echo.ini.rst

 ``echo`` is a PHP language construct used to output text to the browser or the output stream.
 It's commonly used to display content on a web page, generate HTML, or provide feedback to users.
 The echo construct is often used in PHP scripts to generate dynamic content that is sent to the client's web browser.

-echo is a language construct of PHP.
+``echo`` is a language construct of PHP.

-echo works without parenthesis.
-It also accepts an arbitrary number of arguments.
+``echo`` works without parenthesis: then, it accepts an arbitrary number of arguments.

 .. code-block:: php

    <?php

        echo 'Hello', ' ', 'world!';

    ?>